 (7) Objective 5.4 of the WMO Strategic Plan 2024–2027 on environmental sustainability to the effect that its focus for 2024–2027 is on green WMO, including green travel,

+(8) Annex to Resolution 59 (Cg-17) - WMO Gender Equality Policy [USA],

 Resolved to ensure the equitable engagement of Members in governance issues, decision-making and scientific and technical matters, the highest level of transparency and efficient information dissemination and the greening of the Organization,

 Having examined documents Cg-19/INF.
 4.5(2a) and Cg-19/INF.
 4.5(2b),